-The Sadar Hospital and Missionery located in Ward C and Ward D res hospital is located in Housing located in Ward C. There are of sing Homes and Family Planning different wards of the municipal an Eye lso cs, nurd in the is given in a Tabular form in page 35 and this particular use covers an area 14.25 acres of the municipal area.
+The Sadar Hospital and Missionery located in Ward C and Ward D res hospital is located in Housing located in Ward C. There are osing Homes and Family Planning different wards of the municipal in a Tabular form in page; 5; and this particular use covers an area 14.25 acres of the municipal area.